Mark-Cooper-Janssen-Vooles/js-algorithms-data-structures/README.md

   - Siblings - a side group of nodes with the same parent
   - Leaf - a node with no children
   - Edge - the connection between one node and another

+### Uses for Trees

+- HTML DOM is a tree structure
+- JSON
+- Computer file systems

+### Intro to Binary Trees